yichatani/my_Isaac/README.md

 # my_Isaac

+>This is the latest version.

 ## Project Overview

-A universal and modular grasp-related task simulation platform built in Isaac SIm.
+A universal and modular grasp-related task simulation platform built in Isaac Sim.